 Computer cases are optional for any build because you can also mount components on your table.
-Although it can give you some unnecessary pain because cases can prevent your system from liquid, bugs and insects.
-Moreover, these cases are designed with technology that offers the best airflow throughout the PC and has dust filters and cable management system.
+However, it can give you some unnecessary pain because cases can prevent your system from liquid, bugs, and insects.
+Moreover, these cases are designed with technology that offers the best airflow throughout the PC and has dust filters and a cable management system.
 So, you might get the point that having a case for you is essential.
-As of 2020, the trend of building compact builds is on its peak and streamers, and office workers usually go with dual PC setup and use small form factor side-computer.
+As of 2021, the trend of building compact builds is on its peak and streamers, and office workers usually go with dual PC setup and use small form factor side-computer.

 Usually, computer cases are categorized into four major categories according to their sizes.
-Small ATX case takes less space on your desk and gives you the same features and options as of ATX cases.
-There are hundreds of PC cases available in the market, and all come in different sizes, looks and options.
-Selecting the right gaming case for your build can create confusions, and of course, you can’t buy every single case and start giving them tries.
-That’s why we had spent a lot of time in reviewing some of the best smallest PC cases you can get for your next upcoming build and compiled a list of best choices.
+A small ATX case takes less space on your desk and gives you the same features and options as ATX cases.
+There are hundreds of PC cases available in the market, and all come in different sizes, looks, and opportunities.
+Selecting the right gaming case for your build can create confusion, and of course, you can’t buy every single case and start giving them tries.
+That’s why we had spent a lot of time reviewing some of the best smallest PC cases you can get for your next upcoming build and compiled a list of best choices.

 So, there are several advantages and disadvantages to getting a small computer case.
 Sometimes small form factor computers cost you more than any full tower ATX build.
-For some cases, you can’t install multiple graphics cards because of the mini-ITX motherboards.
+In some cases, you can’t install multiple graphics cards because of the mini-ITX motherboards.
 If so, they will become much hotter and noisy because of the compact size.
 While on the other side these cases occupy less space and fit best for dual PC setups.
-With their small size, they offer the same number of ports and the same options as of any full tower case.
+They offer the same number of ports and the same options as any full tower case with their small size.
 So that’s all about these small cases and let’s start with the first one.